Privacy Notice – GDPR

 With regard to the transfer of data to recipients outside the university, we note that as an academic institution we are under a duty to maintain discretion with respect to student(s) related and other matters and assessments of which we acquire knowledge as an academic institution.
 We may disclose information that concerns you if we are legally required to do so pursuant the provisions of the GDPR, applicable local legislation as amended from time to time as well as any other relevant legislation.

-We may disclose your personal data to third parties in order to comply with any legal obligation or in order to enforce or apply our terms and conditions and other agreements and/or based on your consent/instructions.
+We may disclose your personal data to third parties in order to comply with any legal obligation or in order to enforce or apply our terms and conditions, in response to legal requests or to protect our rights and other agreements and/or based on your consent/instructions.

 - Governmental Institutions

 - Accreditation Bodies

 - Funding Agencies / Partner Institutions submitting to Funding Agencies